 - 1/2 teaspoon potato starch

-Put oven rack in middle position and preheat oven to 350°F. Oil spring form pan and dust with matzo meal, knocking out excess.
+Put oven rack in middle position and preheat oven to 350°F. Oil springform pan and dust with matzo meal, knocking out excess.

 Pulse almonds in a food processor with 1/2 cup matzo meal, 1/4 teaspoon salt, and cardamom until finely ground.
 (Be careful not to pulse to a paste.)

 Beat yolks in a large bowl with an electric mixer on medium-high speed until smooth, then add 3/4 cup sugar, 1 tablespoon at a time, beating, and beat until mixture is very thick and pale, 2 to 3 minutes.
 Stir in nut mixture, then apples.
 Beat whites and remaining 1/4 teaspoon salt in another bowl with cleaned beaters at medium speed until they hold soft peaks.
-Add remaining 1/4 cup sugar, a little at a time, beating and beat until whites just hold stiff peaks.
-Stir one fourth of whites into yolk mixture to lighten, then fold in remaining whites gently but thoroughly.
-Scrape batter into pan and rap pan once on work surface to eliminate any large air bubbles.
+Add remaining 1/4 cup sugar, a little at a time, beating and beating until whites just hold stiff peaks.
+Stir one-fourth of whites into yolk mixture to lighten, then fold in remaining whites gently but thoroughly.
+Scrape batter into pan and rap pan once on the work surface to eliminate any large air bubbles.

-Bake it until it is puffy and brown and top springs back when touched, 40 to 45 minutes.
+Bake it until it is puffy and brown and the top springs back when touched, 40 to 45 minutes.
 Move it to the rack and then cool it in the pen.
 Remove the cake with a knife around the edges.